NathanHandley/EQWOWConverter/README.md

 **Regenerate map files for AzerothCore**

-- Re-run the map_extractor, mmaps_generator, vmap4_assembler, vmap4_extractor
+- Re-run the map_extractor, mmaps_generator, vmap4_assembler, vmap4_extractor (this is optional UNTIL creatures are implemented)

 # Special Thanks
 In no particular order...